 If we thought for a moment that the contact of December 21st was the only time that our students, teachers, parents and community would come together to accomplish a single goal, we were wrong.
-May rolled around and along with sunny skies and warm another momentous temperatures came phone call!
+May rolled around and along with sunny skies and warm temperatures came another momentous phone call!
 Commander William Shepherd was coming to our school!
 The date of his arrival was to be May 10th!